-3.4.1 A site visit was carried out in June 2015 (Plates 7-8).
+3.4.1 A site visit was carried out in June 2015 (Plates 6-7).
 This confirmed that the Site Area is used entirely for car-parking purposes, and has not been subject to any other development since the nineteenth-century houses were demolished.
+Short fragments of walls composed of hand-made brick are visible across the surface of the modern car park, suggesting that demolished remains of the former houses lie immediately beneath the existing ground level.
+A detailed inspection of the ground surface was precluded by the volume of parked cars.